If you have a question that is not listed below, please don’t hesitate to send an email to firstname.lastname@example.org

 Why do I need to donate €300 to adopt?

 There are several reasons for calling it a “donation”.
 Firstly, Puppy Rescue in Spain is a non-profit organization, and funds must be donated.
 PRS is not in the business of selling puppies, and not everyone who wants a puppy will be approved for adoption.
 It is important to note that there is a difference between buying a puppy and adopting a puppy.
-Secondly, PRS would not have the funds to deliver a fully vaccinated healthy puppy to their new home in Germany without a €300 donation.
+Secondly, PRS would not have the funds to deliver a fully vaccinated healthy puppy to their new home without a €300 donation.
 The adopter covers the cost of the health check, passport, microchip, vaccinations, and the paperwork need for international travel.
-Prior to travel, puppies are fostered by volunteers for several months using donated food and supplies.
+Prior to adoption, puppies are fostered by volunteers for several months using donated food and supplies.
 The true cost of adopting a PRS puppy is greatly subsidized by our volunteers and donors, whose generosity allow us to only need a €300 donation from our new adopters.

 Where do all these puppies come from?